Creating products to fit the market

-Theo, an Aucklander, fell in love with Wellington while visiting Victoria on a Study at Victoria Open Day.
+Theo, an Aucklander, fell in love with Wellington while visiting Victoria University of Wellington on a Open Day.

 “When I came down for the open day the whole city was alive, so vibrant.
 I actually didn’t even bother looking at other universities.
 I’d made up my mind.”

-As he settled into Joan Stevens Hall, one of Victoria’s 15 halls of residence, Theo realised the move away from home had hit harder than expected.
+As he settled into Joan Stevens Hall, one of the University's 15 halls of residence, Theo realised the move away from home had hit harder than expected.

 “I was 18 and I thought I knew everything—as all students do.
 I was in a brand new hall with maybe 300 people, and I was very self-assured but also a little bit nervous.
 I was completely on my own, completely independent, and that took a while to get used to.”